YORK LEAGUE: Malthouse smacks superb ton in Flixton win

 The North Marine Road team slipped to 139 all out despite solid knocks from Charlie Roberts (36) and Mark Cowell (27), Mike Newhouse bagging 5-22.

-The hosts edged to victory with seven wickets down, Toby Pratt claiming 4-25 for Scarborough.
+The hosts edged to victory with seven wickets down, Tom Pratt claiming 4-25 for Scarborough.

 Almost Done!